 Marine Option students are required to pass a physical fitness exam to be eligible for scholarship selection.
 Navy Option students do not take this exam as a prerequisite to selection.
-Once in the NROTC program, all Midshipmen are required to pass a semi-annual physical fitness assessment, which, for Navy option students, consists of push-ups, sit-ups, and a 1.5 mile run.
+Once in the NROTC program, all Midshipmen are required to pass a semi-annual physical fitness assessment, which, for Navy option students, consists of push-ups, sit-ups, and a 1.5-mile run.
 All Midshipmen are encouraged to seek excellence in their physical fitness, and to do more than the minimums in their fitness tests.
-Marine Option students take a slightly different test that consists of pull-ups, sit-ups, and a 3 mile run.
+Marine Option students take a slightly different test that consists of pull-ups, sit-ups, and a three-mile run.

 If I missed the deadline for the National four-year scholarship application, is there any way that I can still obtain an NROTC scholarship?